Part 1: “Julley!”

 I learnt more in SECMOL than what I could ever teach anybody, anywhere.

-Founded by the passionate educator and loving guardian of the place, Rebecca Norman, and supported enthusiastically by the determined (and quite famous!) environmentalist, Sonam Angchuk, the place breathes ‘freedom’- a feeling that is indispensable in creating an ideal environment for the fruitful acquisition of knowledge.
+Sustained by the passionate educator and loving guardian of the place, Rebecca Norman, upon being birthed by the determined (and quite famous!) environmentalist, Sonam Angchuk, and his good friends, the place breathes ‘freedom’- a feeling that is indispensable in creating an ideal environment for the fruitful acquisition of knowledge.

 The Student’s Educational And Cultural Movement of Ladakh (SECMOL) has attained global recognition under the supervision of the founders, who are not only dedicated to the cause of education and empowerment, but are also committed to bringing a major change that also, and largely, involves the environment.
 While one goes visiting remote villages to teach children, the other is often seen ruminating on his ongoing initiative of turning the barren soils of Ladakh into a cultivable region, with the help of artificial glaciers or ‘Ice-stupas’.